-These allow the tenant and or the landlord to end the lease early on the ‘break date’, providing they give the specified notice.
+A break clause allows the tenant and or the landlord to end a lease early on the break date, providing they give the specified notice.

 The break clause will usually also include a number of conditions that must be satisfied for the lease to come to an end.
 In respect of break clauses triggered by the tenant, the most common requirements are that the rent is paid up-to-date and the tenant gives vacant possession of the property.

-If a tenant exercises a break clause to end a lease, one of the questions that must be answered is: can the tenant claim back the proportion of the rent that it has paid that represents the period from the break date to the next rent payment date?
+If a tenant exercises a break clause to end a lease, one of the questions that must be answered is: Can the tenant claim back the proportion of the rent that the tenant has paid that represents the period from the break date to the next rent payment date?

 The answer is: ‘no’, not unless the lease expressly provides for the landlord to refund any overpayment.